mmyoung/DAPseq_pipeline_nf/README.md

 control; the corresponding control sample name/id for the DAP library (empty if there is no control)

 ## Results
+The intermediate output from all procedures are saved in the output directory the user defined, the structure looks like the following:

 ```
 ├── alignment
 │   ├── Input.bowtie2.log